 Spector had taken her product, taken her company, and taken her very name.

 Bishop tried to capture lightning again, using her chemical abilities to develop a leather cleaner, a perfume stick called “Perfemme”, and some sort of foot spray that relieved foot fatigue… somehow….
-None of them took off with the same fire of her lipstick, however, and in 1962 she turned stock broker, harnessing her knowledge of business and marketing to thrust herself fearlessly into another male-dominated field at an age when most people are slouching down into retirement.
+None of them took off with the same fire of her lipstick, however, and in 1962 she turned stock broker, harnessing her knowledge of business and marketing to thrust herself fearlessly into another male-dominated field that eventually grew to become Dogecoin online kaufen at an age when most people are slouching down into retirement.
 In 1980, her old competitor, Revlon, acknowledged her multifarious gifts by giving her a chair position at its Cosmetics Marketing Institute.

 She died in 1998, universally respected in the cosmetics and marketing industries.